syncfusion-content/wpf-docs/wpf/DoubleTextBox/Range-Adorner.md

 # Range Adorner in WPF DoubleTextBox

 An Adorner can be used to draw on top of the control.
 You can show the adorner over [DoubleTextBox](https://www.syncfusion.com/wpf-ui-controls/double-textbox) control by setting [EnableRangeAdorner](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~EnableRangeAdorner.html) property to `true`.
-The default value of `EnableRangeAdorner` is false.The adorner layer can be filled in the control area on the basis of the minimum and maximum values with considering the given value.
-You can also change the background color of the range adorner using [RangeAdornerBackground](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.EditorBase~RangeAdornerBackground.html) property.
+The default value of `EnableRangeAdorner` is `false`.
+The adorner layer can be filled in the control area on the basis of the minimum and maximum values with considering the given value.

 {% tabs %}
 {% highlight XAML %}